ywatanabe1989/mngs/src/mngs/gists/guideline.md

 - #### Embrace Automation
   Automate repetitive steps; _e.g._, "A -> B -> C" to "A -> C".
 - #### Programming is a skill
-  Programming is more of a skill rather than knowledge.
+  Programming is not knowledge but a skill.
 To ride a bicycle, all you need is to ride a bicycle.

 ## Use English
 - No exceptions.
 Do not use Japanese.